 Any construction project unrelated to the loss is considered non-insured work.
 At your request, we will provide a separate estimate for non-insured construction projects, and this work will require separate authorization and payment terms.
 If the non-insured work will delay the completion of an insured portion, then the situation must first be discussed with your Insurance Adjuster and the ServiceMaster Restore Project Manager.

-Depending on the extent of damage, your insurance representative can help you answer this question.
-Ultimately, however, this is a decision you must reach on your own.
-Some things you may want to consider are safety concerns, odours, electricity, and disruption as a result of the equipment, work and noise that may be necessary to complete the restoration process in your home.
-If vacating your premises during the process, consider forwarding your mail to your temporary residence; stopping your newspaper and other deliveries; notifying your utility company, cable company, etc., of the temporary suspension of services during the restoration process.
+Depending on the extent of damage from the fire, this is ultimately your decision.
+Some things you may want to consider are safety concerns, odours, electricity, and disruption to your business as a result of the equipment, work and noise that may be necessary to complete the restoration process.
+If vacating your premises during the process, consider informing all customers and associates; forwarding your mail to your temporary location; stopping or redirecting pickups and deliveries; and notifying all utility companies, of the temporary suspension of services to your usual business location during the restoration process.